 Back pain can be caused by direct injury or as a consequence of degeneration and breakdown of the spinal structures to the point of dysfunction.
 However, injury should heal in a short timeframe, while degeneration is completely normal and expected in the human vertebral column and rarely reaches the degree of becoming pathological.

-Injury to the spine or the back muscles is a common consequence of exercise.
+Injury to the spine or the back muscles is a common consequence of exercises that cause back pain.
 Anyone can “overdo it” and suffer mild to moderate soft tissue strain.
 It is also possible to injure the bones or discs of the spine from focal traumas.
 Exercise that involves impact or violence usually increases these risks significantly.
 Injury can result in acute pain, mild sharp pain or dull burning pain.
 In most cases, symptoms should resolve completely and organically, especially in athletic individuals.
 When injury becomes a chronic problem, as it often does, then one must suspect that something other than the exercise might be the original culprit from the onset.
 This is logical being that the anatomy’s primary imperative is to heal and heal it should in virtually every circumstance.
 Hence, we put forth the widely accepted idea that many “injuries” are nothing more than perception of injury, where the activity is blamed for the cause, but in reality, some other non-structural process is actually causing the pain.
 In most instances, this mystery process is regional oxygen deprivation.

 Athletic activity can certainly worsen and accelerate the spinal degenerative processes.
 Continual repetitive activity is known to increase the expression of osteoarthritis, degenerative disc disease and overall deterioration of the spinal tissues.
 Furthermore, repetitive stress can cause similar problems in the soft tissues, such as scar tissue formation, tissue detachments and muscular imbalances.
-Exercises virtually always involve repetitive motions that can instigate and stimulate this occurrence, with some, such as gymnastics, being well known to reshape the spine at a dramatically premature age.
+Exercises that cause back pain virtually always involve repetitive motions that can instigate and stimulate this occurrence, with some, such as gymnastics, being well known to reshape the spine at a dramatically premature age.
 Just remember, spinal degeneration is not inherently painful.
 More people demonstrate mild to moderate degeneration that is considered completely normal, yet still have these age-related changes unfairly and illogically blamed for causing their pain than do people with extreme degeneration.
 In fact, we routinely see many imaging studies of people with shocking levels of extreme spinal deterioration who experience no pain whatsoever.

 Since exercise is often implicated as a direct cause of back pain, it is rather ironic that it is also one of the most popular and widely utilized treatments for back pain.
 In fact, many patients who have been told they injured themselves while exercising are then given more exercises to fix the damage.
 How does this make sense?